 1. Determine the type of remote situation you’re hiring for

-Understanding the company’s goals here will help you sieve through applications and filter out those that don’t fit the job requirements.
-For example, if employees will need to visit the office regularly, even if it’s just to meet clients, then you’ll want to search for talent locally — after all, it will be unreasonable to expect employees who live abroad to fly back and forth every few days, not to mention it will be a logistical nightmare.
+Understanding the company’s goals here will help you filter out candidates who don’t fit the job requirements.
+For example, if employees need to visit the office regularly, even if it’s just to meet clients, then you’ll want to search for talent locally.
+After all, it will be unreasonable to expect employees who live abroad to fly back and forth every few days, not to mention the inevitable cost and burden on logistics this will cause.

 2. Create digital interview and pre-work guides

-Although video calls and phone calls can be a little more personal than emails and instant messages, a lot of your communication with candidates and new hires is bound to be done in writing, a medium that allows more room for misinterpretation of your tone and intent.
+Although video calls and phone calls can be a little more personal than emails and instant messages, a lot of your communication with candidates and new hires is bound to be done in writing.
+Although there’s nothing wrong with this, writing is a medium with more likelihood for miscommunications because of the absence of tone and body language.

 3. Consider potential time zone differences

-The beauty of hiring remote employees is that you can access a wider pool of talent, which is particularly useful if there’s a local skills shortage.
-However, this does present a bit of a problem in that applicants will sometimes come from different time zones.
+The beauty of remote employee hiring is that you can access a wider pool of talent, which is particularly useful if there’s a local skills shortage.
+However, this does present a bit of a problem since applicants will usually operate in disparate time zones.

 If you hire someone in the same time zone your company is based in, it will make cross-team collaboration easier, whether it’s arranging a video call, sharing work documents, using your in-house communication software or sending an email that requires an urgent response.
-Things become more complex, however, when your remote workforce is located in different time zones around the country (or beyond).
+Things become more complex, however, when your remote workforce is spread across different time zones around the country, or beyond.

 4. Create a candidate profile

-The next step is figuring out the specific characteristics and skills you want potential remote employees to possess, and then creating a candidate profile (essentially a list of must-haves and good-to-haves), which will come in handy when writing the job description (more on that next).
+The next step is figuring out the specific characteristics and skills you need your remote employees to possess, and then creating a candidate profile (essentially a list of must-haves and good-to-haves), which will come in handy when writing the job description (more on that next).

-Keep in mind that you’re not just looking for someone to do the job — you’re looking for someone who can do the job remotely.
-This means they need an additional skill set that proves they’ll succeed in a virtual position.
+Keep in mind that you’re not just looking for someone to do the job; you’re looking for someone who can do the job remotely.
+This means they need an additional skill set that proves they’ll succeed in a virtual setup.

 - The ability to work autonomously